-The Sponsor and Cantor have agreed to purchase an aggregate of 500,000 Placement Units (or 545,000 Placement Units if the underwriter's over-allotment option is exercised in full) at a price of \$10.00 per Placement Unit, for an aggregate purchase price of \$5,000,000 (or \$5,450,000 if the underwriter's over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of the Proposed Public Offering.
-Each Placement Unit will consist of one share of Class A common stock ("Placement Share") and one-half of one redeemable warrant ("Placement Warrant").
+Simultaneously with the closing of the Initial Public Offering, the Sponsor and Cantor purchased an aggregate of 545,000 Placement Units at a price of \$10.00 per Placement Unit, for an aggregate purchase price of \$5,450,000.
+Each Placement Unit consists of one share of Class A common stock ("Placement Share") and one-half of one redeemable warrant ("Placement Warrant").
 Each whole Placement Warrant is exercisable to purchase one share of Class A common stock at a price of \$11.50 per share.
-The proceeds from the Placement Units will be added to the proceeds from the Proposed Public Offering to be held in the Trust Account.
+The proceeds from the Placement Units were added to the proceeds from the Initial Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the proceeds from the sale of the Placement Units will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law), and the Placement Units and all underlying securities will be worthless.